xd009642/tarpaulin/README.md

 ```text
 docker run --security-opt seccomp=unconfined -v "${PWD}:/volume" xd009642/tarpaulin sh -c "apt-get install xxx && cargo tarpaulin"
 ```

+Alternatively, taking the seccomp json and setting all seccomp actions for the `personality` syscall to `SCMP_ACT_ALLOW` to avoid removing all the seccomp policies for Docker.

 ### Config file